ivanduranic/date-night-planner/README.md

 * [Contributing](#Contributing)

 ## About
-This is a date night planner application made using HTML, CSS and Javascript (insert other technologies used here).
+This is a date night planner application made using HTML, CSS, Javascript, JQuery, Materialize, and MapBox.
 This application allows a user to enter a location and how far they are willing to travel.
 Based on this information, a list of theatres will be generated and displayed to the page.
 The user will be able to select a theatre, and a list of movies and their showtimes will be displayed.
 The user may then select a movie and specific show-time to book their tickets.
   You can launch the application by clicking [here.](<link goes here!>)
-> Website URL: (link goes here!)
+> Website URL: <link here>

 ## Instructions
 1. Simply type in your location or allow access to get your geolocation